aplteam/Tatin/docs/SyntaxReference.md

 * The result of the API function and the user command differ

-* When a Tatin Server is questioned by `ListRegistries` but does not respond an error is thrown.
+* When a Tatin Server is questioned by `ListRegistries` but does not respond, an error is thrown.